 Welp, I feel good about that!

 Egomaniacs are unavoidable.
 Although you don’t have control over someone else and their behavior, you do have control of the way in which you react to a given situation.
-With that said, there is one more angle we didn’t touch on…self-ego.
-Our ego expert did say, however, “check it at the door”.
+With that said, there is one more angle we didn’t touch on…self-ego - "Check it at the door”.
 We are excited to expand upon this idea of self-ego and how it can affect a workplace.

 We’re turning the tables here.
 If you’re interested, join us March 20th with Cy Wakeman to add another angle to your lens.